taq-community/taq-community.github.io/content/english/pages/governance.md

 ## 1. Name of the Table

-The Table on Environmental DNA of Quebec (TAQc), hereinafter referred to as "TAQc", serves both as a facilitator to ensure communication between the various stakeholders involved in environmental DNA (or eDNA) technology and as a think tank and coordination group on various aspects related to the use of eDNA in Quebec, including technology deployment, access to reliable resources, and data governance.
+The Table on Environmental DNA of Quebec , hereinafter referred to as "TAQc", serves both as a facilitator to ensure communication between the various stakeholders involved in environmental DNA (or eDNA) technology and as a think tank and coordination group on various aspects related to the use of eDNA in Quebec, including technology deployment, access to reliable resources, and data governance.

 ## 2. University Affiliation